AriFordsham/GHCWiki/Core-interface-section.md

     - Obviously CPP and explicit references to machine types and operations will still be there.
 - Non-interference
     - Some of these projects want to run independently of normal code generation, so any mechanism should not affect how normal code generation proceeds.
+- Completeness
+    - Every definition in the original Haskell program is present, and all of its code is present.

 # Examples